Daksh3K/Learning-Management-System/Tests.md

 While the top part of the text area can be different from what you see above, the text starting below the submission time and date (in the example above, the submission time and date is referring to the line that says “12/12/2021 02:12:52”) should be the same.

-Expected result: student logs in and sees the teacher’s grade
+Expected Result: student logs in and sees the teacher’s grade

+Test Status: Passed

 ## Test 11: Editing a user’s account
 -Step 1: From the JFrame in Step 2 of Test 10, press the “X” on the top right of the JFrame and you will return to the student menu.